uvicwebdev/working-with-web-apis/README.md

 :bulb: **Your task:** :bulb:
 * Instead of using Dialogflow widget, call the Dialogflow API yourself.
     * See the README in `part2/` for more info.

+### Part :three:
+:bulb: **Your task:** :bulb:
+* Create your own Dialogflow agent.
+* Adapt your solution from part 2 to talk to your own agent.

+### Part :four:
+Your starting point:
+* We use our client code from part 3, but we add the Python server back in.
+    * The server is similar to the one in part1, but has a new endpoint to talk to our Dialogflow agent from part3.

+:bulb: **Your task:** :bulb:
+* Following the give example, create a new endpoint in our Python server to answer our Dialogflow agent's question about an artist's top songs.
+    * We use a minimal Spotify client on the server-side to get information about artists.

 ## Acknowledgements :pray:
 While putting this workshop together, I used a bunch of online resources including: